LucasDelfino92/morrowindsharp/readme.md

 ### How much time will it take me to install all mods?

-Depending on how thorough you are about it, you shouldn't take more than 4 hours to set up Morrowind#.
+Depends on how thorough you are about it.
+It shouldn't take you longer than four hours to set everything up.
+Even then, I don't suggest installing everything in one go.
+Resist the urge to rush through this guide.
+It's better to pace yourself, make sure everything is set up correctly.
+It will save you headaches down the road.

 ### How often is the guide updated?